The Best California Photography Locations

 PIGEON POINT LIGHTHOUSE

-We photographed this lighthouse during the day and at night time.
+We photographed this lighthouse during the day and at night.
 Located on a cliff along the coast of San Mateo County, just south of Pescadero, stands the 115-foot Pigeon Point Lighthouse.
 It has been directing sailors since its construction in 1872.
 The region was named after the unfortunate accident of the clipper ship, Carrier Pigeon, which crashed into a nearby rocky ledge 500 feet from the shore due to thick fog.
-Pair this photography location with Shark Fin Cove and do Milky Way photography at both locations.
+Pair this location with Shark Fin Cove and do Milky Way shots.

 • Alcatraz Island